Breast Augmentation

 Post Operative Care

-Patients will probably be able also to resume exercise and normal physical activities within a month or two after any residual soreness has subsided.
+Patients will probably also be able to resume exercise and normal physical activities within a month or two after any residual soreness has subsided.
 All medical advice should be followed strictly.

 Risks and Complications